Mregojos/MRegojos/README.md

-## About me 😄
+## About me
-✨ Hi, there.
+✨ Hi, there. 👋

 ✨ My name is Matt.
-I am a Cloud Technology Enthusiast ☁️🧑‍💻 .
+I am a Cloud Technology Enthusiast ☁️🧑‍💻.

-✨ I have a degree in Electronics Engineering.
+✨ I have a degree in Electronics Engineerin.
 Currently, I am fully focused on Technology.

 ✨ I am currently working on my portfolio, organizing and migrating them to GitHub.

-✨ My interests and focus areas are learning and building cloud infrastructure, modern data stacks, data processing, CI/CD pipelines, and machine learning systems.
+✨ My interests and focus areas are learning and building Cloud Infrastructure, Data Pipelines, CI/CD pipelines, and Machine Learning Systems.

 ✨ I love learning different things and want to learn more about the world and the universe and beyond.
 My MBTI is INTP.